xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/setting_vendor_commissions.md

 order: 100
 published: false
 ---
 In X-Cart Multivendor, vendors must pay a commission for using the storefront.
 The commission rates are set by the store administrator acting on behalf of the store owner/storefront operator.
-It is possible to set commission rates that will be used globally for all the vendors or to set individual commission rates on a per-vendor basis.
+In the "Vendors as separate shops" multivendor mode, two types of commission may be configured: an order DST based commission and a shipping cost based commission.
+In the "Warehouse" multivendor mode, only the order DST based commission is used (The products of all the vendors are shipped from the same location by the storefront operator, so no commission on the shipping cost is charged.)
+For both the commission types (order DST based commission and shipping cost based commission), the commission rates can be set globally (for all the vendors) or on a per-vendor basis.